 A Scout is Reverant

 Since 2006, over 5,000 people have attended the Ten Commandment Hike!
-Make sure you don't miss the fun of the 2017 hike.
+Make sure you don't miss the fun this year!

 What is a Ten Commandment Hike?

 It’s a unique and exciting way to embrace the concept of religious acceptance and respect, learn local history, participate in community service, and have fun.
 And it’s a good way to work off that Thanksgiving dinner!

 The Ten Commandment Hike is open to all Cub Scouts, Scouts BSA, and their families.
 The leisurely and stroller friendly walk will be just under four miles, visiting ten religious institutions in the Shadyside and North Oakland sections of Pittsburgh.

 Ample free parking is available at Rodef Shalom Synagogue.
 The Hike will start promptly at 8:45 a.m. at Rodef Shalom Synagogue on the corner of Fifth & Morewood Avenues in the Shadyside section of Pittsburgh.